dev2820/corail/README.md

 ### Create failed with Reject

+Like throw, if there is rejected promise, then the result failed, stop running the rest of the functions

 ```js
 const asyncSum3 = (num) => Promise.resolve(num + 3);
 const asyncMulti2 = (num) => Promise.resolve(num * 2);